Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-controller/README.md

                                 [--performance] [--proxy PROXY]
                                 [--scope SCOPE] [--timeout TIMEOUT] -u URL
                                 --username USERNAME [-v] [-w WARN]
+                                [--warning-mem WARN_MEM]
                                 [--warning-temperature WARN_TEMPERATURE]

 Checks the health and running status of all controllers on a Huawei OceanStor Dorado storage system via the REST API (/controller endpoint).
-Alerts when any controller reports a non-normal health or running state, and optionally when its CPU, memory or temperature exceeds the configured thresholds.
+Alerts when any controller reports a non-normal health or running state, and optionally when its CPU usage, memory usage or temperature exceeds the configured thresholds.
 Supports extended reporting via --lengthy, and reporting the I/O and cache counters via --performance.

 options:
   -h, --help            show this help message and exit